 The Masjid al Nabawi built by Prophet Muhammad S.A.W originally had only 3 gates Bab ur Rahma, Babe Jibraeel and Bab un-Nisa.
 Now with the time and several expansions made in the mosque, there are a total of 42 gates to enter Masjid al Nabawi.

-On each gate, there is a stone on which the verse of Holy Quran Surah Hijr 1546 has been encrypted that is translated as “Enter with peace and security”.
 Today in this article we will write details about the gates of Masjid-e Nabwi.
 Recommended: List of gates in Masjid al-Haram, Makkah

 Bab as-Salam (Gate no 1)

 Bab as-Salam is the first gate of the Holy mosque that was built by Omar R.A in 18 Hijri 640 CE.
 It lies in the western wall of the mosque.
 However, this gate has been moved several times toward the west during various extensions.

 Hence this gate is not in its original location.
 It is one of the first gates of the mosque.
 Bab us Salam means the door of peace.
 Men who want to visit Roda Rasool S.A.W enter the mosque from this gate.